swlee123/Python-Learning/README.md

  --------------------------------
  This is like a diary of my python learning journey on Udemy.
- I will upload my code daily (if possible)
+ I will upload my code weekly
+ (if possible)

  I hope this will be a productive and rewarding journey.